 A simple way to help decrease your patient’s need or urge to go to the ER is to call sicker patients every Thursday.
 This gives you the ability to assess any patient needs prior to the weekend.
 Weekends seem to be the most frequent days for a patient to go to the ER in my practice.
 Calling patients on Thursdays also gives you an opportunity to see the patient on Friday to address problems proactively.

 Do you have any other suggestions?
 Join the discussion and let us know in the comments what you think.

-Type in you name and email address below to get you free triage protocol in Word® format today.
+Type in your name and email address below to get your free triage protocol in PDF format today.